The Schoolcraft College Board of Trustees

 Ms. Strom is active in the American Association of University Women, Livonia Branch.
 She and her husband Cal have four grown children and live in Livonia.

 Gretchen Alaniz was elected to her first six-year term beginning January 2013.
-She currently serves as the Secretary of the Board of Trustees.
+She was elected in November of 2018 to another six-year term.
+She currently serves as the Chair of IT Subcommittee and the Board of Trustees representative to the Schoolcraft College Foundation.
 Ms. Alaniz earned a Bachelor’s in Business Administration from Central Michigan University in 1984 with a focus in Management Information Systems.

-Ms. Alaniz has worked in the Detroit metro area for the last 29 years with increasing responsibility in governance and compliance roles with internal audit organizations in both the utilities and manufacturing industries.
+Ms. Alaniz has worked in the Detroit metro area for the last 30 years with increasing responsibility in governance and compliance roles with internal audit organizations in both the utilities and manufacturing industries.
 She has been a Certified Information Systems Auditor since 1990.
-Ms. Alaniz currently works in the Internal Audit department as a Senior Manager for Adient, headquartered in Plymouth, and a leading supplier of automotive interiors.
+Ms. Alaniz currently works in the Internal Audit department as a Director of IT Audit for Adient, headquartered in Plymouth, and a leading supplier of automotive interiors.

 Ms. Alaniz is currently serving on the Board of Seedlings Braille Books for Children, a Livonia-based non-profit providing Braille books to visually impaired children and adults.
 She also is involved with the Livonia Industrial Council.
 She is past president of the Tri-County Collie Rescue League of Michigan and has served on the Executive Board of the Livonia Chamber of Commerce.